David Park: A Retrospective

 December 21, 2019 - March 15, 2020

 The core of the exhibition will be paintings from the 1950s, when Park reached his most dramatic and dynamic peak.
-Our own collection work from that time, Woman with Coffee Pot (1958), welcomed visitors as the exhibition s first painting at the Modern Art Museum of Fort Worth in June.
-David Park: A Retrospective will culminate with a series of gouaches and paper-based works made when the artist was too ill to create larger-scale work.
+Our own collection work from that time, Woman with Coffee Pot (1958), welcomed visitors as the exhibition's first painting at the Modern Art Museum of Fort Worth in June.
+David Park: A Retrospective will include a series of gouaches and paper-based works made when the artist was too ill to create larger-scale work.

 Join us for an exhibition opening reception Friday, December 20, from 6-8 pm, when we will open both the David Park and the Kirk Newman Art School Faculty Show.

 - Mar 12 Helen Park Bigelow Evening Talk

 - David Park: Painter, Father, Friend Remembered by Helen Park Bigelow 5:30 Reception / 6:30 Talk / With admission Welcome our very...